jrudoler/jrudoler.github.io/_pages/about.md

 > \- Isaac Watts

 I'm a graduate student at The Wharton School, pursuing a PhD in Statistics and Data Science.
 I am broadly interested in statistical machine learning, and am gratefully advised by Edgar Dobriban.

+Currently, I am working at Tel Aviv University as visiting scholar in the Blavatnik School of Computer Science and AI, hosted by [Nadav Cohen](https://www.cohennadav.com).

 Before starting my PhD, I worked as a software engineer facilitating computational cognitive neuroscience research at Penn’s [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page).
 While working for the lab I finished a part-time engineering master's in Data Science, which included a thesis supervised by [Konrad Kording](https://kordinglab.com/).
 I attended Penn for undergrad as well, majoring in Physics & Astronomy with a Concentration in Business and Technology, along with minors in English and Music.